This is step 2 of 9 of the implementation module Recruiting.

-The Personio career page is a separate website that contains all positions published in your Personio account.
-Candidates can apply for these positions using an application form.
+The Personio career page is a separate website that contains all jobs published in your Personio account.
+Candidates can apply for these jobs using an application form.
 For each incoming application, Personio will then create a candidate profile in your account.

 ▶︎ To integrate the Personio career page with your own corporate career page via an iframe, a link, or via XML, you will need to follow the below steps to completely set up your Personio career page.

 ▶︎ If you will transmit candidate data from your own corporate career page to Personio via API, you should only insert the URL of your own corporate career page under Link to own career page, see Step 2: Set up the career page.
 You can skip the rest of the setup of the Personio career page described in this article.

 - Easy setup: You can create a career page that fits your corporate design without the need for developer resources.

 - Legal entity career pages: If you have legal entities, you have the option to configure a career page for each legal entity, which will have its own domain name and design.
 You can then publish jobs specifically on the respective legal entity career page.
 Learn how to create a legal entity career page.

 - Increase visibility: If you don't have a career page yet, you can increase the visibility of your open jobs by creating your Personio career page.

 Step 1: Activate the Personio career page